Lou346/post-install-config/README.md

 SLA Plans or Service Level Agreements, are unlimited in osTicket.
 The purpose of the SLA Plan is to provide a length of time in which the help desk Administrator expects tickets to be closed.
-Admin Panel -> Manage -> SLA
+Admin Panel > Manage > SLA

-1.Sev-A (1 hour, 24/7)
+-.Sev-A (1 hour, 24/7)

-2.Sev-B (4 hours, 24/7)
+-.Sev-B (4 hours, 24/7)

-3.Sev-C (8 hours, business hours)
+-.Sev-C (8 hours, business hours)